 Q. Recently I've been staying up until 3 or 4 in the morning to work on my oil paintings.
 I know I should feel tired, but I don't.
-One of my friends said that I might be hypomanic.
-What is that?
+One of my friends said that I might be experiencing hypomania What is that?

 The word hypomanic tends to confuse some people, because of the "hypo" prefix.
 Hypo (from the Greek) means "under," and it is used in this case because this mood state is under, or less manic, than mania.
 But, compared with normal mood, hypomania is actually higher.